junickaquino/junickaquino/README.md

 Hi 👋 My name is Junick Marco Aquino
 ====================================

-Software Engineer and An aspiring Web/Mobile Developer
+A Software Engineer and An aspiring Web/Mobile Developer
 ------------------------------------------------------

 I am currently a software engineer in FinTech industry.
 I'm trying to transition into Web and Mobile Development.